UNDP-Data/geohub/documentation/docs/data_upload/upload.md

+---
+title: How can I upload data to the GeoHub?
+---

 # How can I upload data to the GeoHub?

 Authenticated users are able to upload data in to the Geo Hub via the data upload page.